UladzislauBaranau/time-tracker/README.md

     "STOP_ACTIVITIES": "2021.04.13 15:04"
 }
 ```
-To get accurate information about the last action open the new tab `chrome://newtab/` in browser before stopping.
+To get accurate information about the last action, open a new tab `chrome://newtab/` in the browser before stopping.

 ## License
 [MIT license](https://github.com/UladzislauBaranau/time-tracker/blob/master/LICENSE).